zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/environment-setup/environment-setup.md

 ## Introduction

-The first lab is the most important lab of all, in fact in this step we will create all of our resources:
+This first lab is very important and where we will create all of our resources:

 - Virtual Cloud Network
 - Source Postgreqsql database
+- Target Autonomous database
 - Goldengate for non-Oracle deployment
 - Goldengate Microservices deployment
-- Target Autonomous database

 *Estimated lab time*: 10 minutes

 ### Objectives

-In this first lab, we will prepare our work environment and create our lab resources using Terraform script.
+In this first lab, we will prepare our work environment and create our lab resources using a Terraform script.
-In case if you are running this lab in your existing tenancy, **make sure** you have the following compute quotas and resources available to use:
+If you are running this lab in your existing tenancy, **make sure** you have the following compute quotas and resources available to use:

 1. ATP for Target database - 1 OCPU, 1 TB storage
 2. Virtual Machine for Source Database - VM.StandardE2.1